felicity-borg/BatchSparkScoringPredictiveMaintenance/README.md

 ## Overview

-This document walks through how we can build and train a model using Azure Databricks and we can track, run and deploy models in Azure Machine Learning from Azure Databricks using the open source MLFlow APIs.
+This document walks through how we can build and train a model using Azure Databricks and/or Azure Machine Learning for two different solutions:
-The model will then be deployed using MLFlow API as a:
+* Solution 1: Build and train a model on Azure Databrics and use it to predict the current and future state of the machine
-* [Spark Pandas UDF](https://spark.apache.org/docs/latest/sql-pyspark-pandas-with-arrow.html) for batch scoring, and,
+* Solution 2: Build and train a model on Azure Databricks and use the open source MLFlow API to track, run and deploy models on Azure Machine Learning.
-* A web servce in Azure Machine Learning
+For the latter solution the model is then deployed as a web service in Azure Machine Learning and used for batch scoring.

 A predictive maintenance scenario is used for this use case, where a Random Forest is trained and used to classify a set of four machine components into _healthy_ or _unhealthy requiring maintenance_ states.